 Detailed Steps in Preparing a Statement of Cash Flows

 A List of Steps in Cash Flow Statement Preparation

 Three document cornerstones of any business are the income statement, the balance sheet, and the statement of cash flows.
 Of the three, the statement of cash flows may be the most important because it's the one document that tells you whether you're going to have the money you need to run your business.
 It describes the flow of funds (which is your working capital) in and out of your business in the given accounting period and shows you where the business is trending—what's working well and where improvements are needed.

 The Difference Between the Balance Sheet and Statement of Cash Flows

 Sometimes business owners at the beginning of their careers find the differences between these documents a little confusing, especially the balance sheet versus the statement of cash flows.

-The statement of cash flows, on the other hand, is dynamic -- more like a video showing you how the business is changing over time.
-This is essential information because it shows you which aspects of the business are improving -- income, for instance, may be trending upward -- and which aspects are not -- wages or materials costs, for example, may be trending upward as well.
+The statement of cash flows, on the other hand, is dynamic—more like a video showing you how the business is changing over time.
+This is essential information, because it shows you which aspects of the business are improving.
+Income, for instance, may be trending upward and wages or materials costs may be trending upward as well.
 This tells you what you need to do next to assure the continuing success of the business.

 How to Develop a Cash Flow Statement

 Another question frequently asked is how often you need to develop a cash flow statement.
 In some cases, accounting professionals recommend that you prepare a cash flow statement every month because, for many businesses, monthly billings are usual and operating expense—such as rent and wages—are often paid monthly.
 In some circumstances, quarterly cash flow statements may work.
 At an absolute minimum, the statement of cash flows must be prepared annually, but to keep track of your essential trends, you may want to prepare the cash flow statement more often.